 In the process of helping out a friend, The Peg Method literally unveiled itself.
 What I was doing subconsciously suddenly emerged as a complete, elegant system.
 I was then able to reverse-engineer this life-changing technique.
 It’s not only a cool story, it explains pretty well what The Peg Method is.
 So I’ll tell it right now…

 How I Discovered The “Power of Peg”…

-My friend Ben and I sat down together in the conference room.
+During the toughest time in my life, my friend Ben and I sat down together in the conference room.
 I said, “Just talk.
 Tell me what’s going on.
 I’m not going to say anything, I just want to listen.
 What are your issues?
 What are your problems?
 Tell me everything you’re facing in your business.
 What are your goals?”

 Ben talked for almost an hour.
 He didn’t have just 1 problem or issue—he had at least a dozen.
 My brain was whispering in my ear, “Whoa, there’s way too much going on here!”

 Even I was getting lost, and I’m accustomed to dealing with some pretty complex business matters.
 Ben was literally drowning in ideas, obstacles, proposals, challenges, plus financial targets that were all over the place!